Z0rdak/yawp-docs/docs/getting-started/supported-versions.md

 - minor versions (like 1.20.2) not being adopted by a wide range of players

 ## Version overview

+The latest YAWP version can always be found at the main branch of the [mod repository](https://github.com/Z0rdak/Yet-Another-World-Protector).
+It is available for the versions marked with :ballot_box_with_check:

 |  MC-Version |                  Forge                  |        NeoForge         |         Fabric          | Hybrid (Magma/Mohist/etc.) |
 |------------:|:---------------------------------------:|:-----------------------:|:-----------------------:|:--------------------------:|